sanjaicrv/sanjaicrv/README.md

 <div align="center">

-### "Good software is built twice — first in design, then in code."
+*"Focused on building software that is scalable, maintainable, and engineered for real-world impact."*

 </div>